logo

 speaker

 Hi, Rory.
-This is Joanne.
-I can grasp on a strong start to the year.
-Just a few questions from my side to kick things off.
+This is Johan.
+Congrats on a strong start to the year.
+Just a few questions from my side just to kick things off.
 So you completed your refi post quarter.
-I noted that there is a driver there is more flexibility for growth initiatives.
-It would be good to get a run through of how you envisage capital allocation policy on a go forward basis, be it internal or external opportunities.
+I think you noted that there's a driver there is more flexibility for growth initiatives.
+It'd just be good just to, again, to get a run through of, you know, kind of how you envisage capital allocation policy on a go forward basis, you know, be it internal or external opportunities.

 speaker